 Pregnancy benefit can be paid out by Försäkringskassan before the birth of the child if the mother has a physically demanding job or a job that implies a risk of damage to the foetus.

-The condition for pregnancy benefit to be payable is that you cannot be transferred to more suitable work.
+A condition for the pregnancy allowance to be paid is that your work duties cannot be adapted or that you cannot be reassigned to a more suitable job.

 Your manager shall, as soon as the manager becomes aware of the pregnancy, initiate a risk assessment together with you.

 More information about pregnancy benefit on the Swedish Social Insurance Agency's website (Försäkringskassan)

 Contact your line manager or the HR officer at your organisational unit if you have any questions concerning employment or your organisational unit’s procedures for HR/staff matters.

 In Primula Web you can carry out many tasks relating to your employment, including applying for annual leave, viewing your salary statements, reporting secondary employment and submitting a declaration of illness.

 In the SSC Portal you can find information about operational disruptions and planned interruptions to services for upgrades, in Primula.

 External call, from a personal telephone +46 (0)46 222 90 00, press 3)